AshiraOure-Blog/ashiraoure-blog.github.io/_posts/2025-02-20-grn-koncert-2025-boxing-fitness-revolution-at-ashira-oure-boxing-club.md

 ---

-### Discover Your Strength: Train with Ashira Oure Boxing Club

 In the heart of Copenhagen, where vibrant culture meets a thriving fitness community, lies a hidden gem that’s transforming the health and wellness landscape—Ashira Oure Boxing Club (AOBC).
 This premier boxing gym, led by former world champion Evans Ashira, is not just a place where you learn to throw a punch; it's a community where you discover your strength, discipline, and resilience.

 ### A Boxing Gym for Everyone